Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Change of measures

 In Proposition~\ref{prop_action_gen_micro}, for each $T>0$, we find a set $\tilde Z$ of trajectories such that, if $(\gamma^N_t)_{t\leq T}\in \tilde Z\cap E([0,T],\e)$, the action of the generator in the Radon-Nikodym derivative~\eqref{eq_def_der_radon_nyk} contains terms of the form:

-with $f$ a bounded mapping that depends on a neighbourhood of the vertex $x$ inside $\gamma^N_t$ at each time $t\in[0,T]$.
-To make sense of such an expression when $N$ is large, we would like: \begin{itemize} \item To prove that there is a sufficiently big set $Z\subset \tilde Z$ on which microscopic curves have length of order $N$ at each time, so that the sum in~\eqref{eq_discrete_line_integral_0} is typically of order $1$ when $N$ is large, and on this set the Replacement Lemma~\ref{lemm_Replacement_lemma_sec_mart} is typical. \item To then prove that this discrete sum can be seen as the discretisation of a suitable line integral on $\gamma^N_t$ at each time $t\in[0,T]$.
-Informally, this line integral should have the same continuity property as the discrete version: if $\gamma^N\in \Omega^N_{\text{mic}}\cap \e$, a small change of $\gamma^N$ in Hausdorff distance should correspond to a small change in the corresponding line integral. \end{itemize} The first point is treated in the following lemma, proven in Section~\ref{sec_short_time_stability}. \begin{lemm} Let $\beta>1$.
+with $f$ a bounded function that depends on a neighbourhood of the vertex $x$ inside $\gamma^N_t$ at each time $t\in[0,T]$.
+To make sense of such an expression when $N$ is large, we would like: \begin{itemize} \item to prove that there is a set $Z\subset \tilde Z$ on which the Replacement Lemma~\ref{lemm_Replacement_lemma_sec_mart} holds and microscopic curves have length of order $N$ at each time, so that the sum in~\eqref{eq_discrete_line_integral_0} is typically of order $1$ when $N$ is large; \item to then prove that this discrete sum can be seen as the discretisation of a suitable line integral on $\gamma^N_t$ at each time $t\in[0,T]$.
+Informally, this line integral should have the same continuity property as the discrete version: if $\gamma^N\in \Omega^N_{\text{mic}}\cap \e$, a small change of $\gamma^N$ in Hausdorff distance should correspond to a small change in the corresponding line integral. \end{itemize} The first point is treated in the following lemma, proven in Section~\ref{sec_short_time_stability}. \begin{lemm} Let $\beta>\log 2$.
 For each $T'>0$, there is $C(\beta,H,T')>0$ such that:

 \end{lemm} It will thus be enough to define $Z$ as the intersection of $\tilde Z$ and a set where the length is well-controlled, as done below in~\eqref{eq_def_Z}.\\